Skip to main content

 Las Vegas Xeriscape Design Styles & Plants

 Modern Las Vegas xeriscape is not a single look.
-Your designer builds a plant palette and hardscape language to match your property's architecture, sun exposure, water budget, and HOA requirements where applicable.
+Your provider builds a plant palette and hardscape language to match your property's architecture, sun exposure, water budget, and HOA requirements where applicable.

 Detail of mature Las Vegas xeriscape with red yucca, agave, lantana, and decorative sandstone boulders